 Kristin Knox, PhD

-Currently, Dr. Knox is investigating occupational exposures to breast cancer-relevant chemicals, with a specific focus on immigrant women.
-She is part of a team that is using both targeted and non-targeted techniques to evaluate breast cancer-relevant occupational exposures faced by nurses, a project of the Women Workers Biomonitoring Collaborative.
+In recent work, Dr. Knox has sought to understand occupational exposures to chemicals relevant to breast cancer, with a particular focus on immigrant women.
+She is part of multiple teams using both targeted and non-targeted techniques to evaluate breast cancer-relevant occupational exposures among house cleaners, home care aides, hospital workers, and nurses as part of Silent Spring Institute’s Women Workers Biomonitoring Collaborative.

 In her spare time, Dr. Knox loves to cook and to travel with her family.